xalaida/laravel-tree/README.md

 #### Children

-The `children` relation uses a default Eloquent HasMany relation and is a reverse relation to the `parent`.
+The `children` relation uses a default Eloquent `HasMany` relation class and is a reverse relation to the `parent`.
 It allows getting all children of the node.

 ```php